Mopping laminate with washing-up liquid.

 Please no!
 You can achieve a streak-free result after mopping by using the right floor cleaner and a clean, softener-free wiping cloth – even without the use of glass cleaners.
 Moreover, most glass cleaners contain spirit so as to achieve this streak-free appearance.
 However, this attacks the surface of laminate, timber, etc. and can lead to irreparable damage to your floor in the long term.
 A high price for streak-free floors, especially as clean & green active and natural cleaners deliver streak-free results at a cost of just 20 cents per mopping.

-When choosing your natural timber floors you should take into consideration that as you will never see two identical trees, you will never find two boards that look the same.
-Within the same batch...
+Grain & Color variation of Timber Floors When choosing your natural timber floors you should take into consideration that as you will never see two identical trees, you will never find two boards that look the same.
+Within the same batch of a determined timber...